kevinpostal/brokejokes/about.markdown

 ## Join the Broke(n) & Beautiful Crew

 We're building a community where:
-{% include elements/icon.html icon="💰" %} "Broke" isn't a dirty word
+- 💰 "Broke" isn't a dirty word
-{% include elements/icon.html icon="📈" %} Small wins get big celebrations
+- 📈 Small wins get big celebrations
-{% include elements/icon.html icon="🤝" %} No one judges your thrift store finds
+- 🤝 No one judges your thrift store finds

 Catch our chaotic energy on:
 - 🎥 YouTube: Tutorials & sketch comedy